Windscribe, Is It Safe?Posted Nov. 24, 2018, 9:37 a.m. by Jonathan

 Encryption is virtually bank-grade

-Compatible with most devices, can be used on unlimited number of devices
+Compatible with most devices, can be used on an unlimited number of devices

 Free version available